North Carolina Volunteers Fife & Drum Corps

 Accoutrements are issued on an as need basis.
 Such equipment includes haversack, fife case, sash, etc.

 We try to keep busy and keep our members engaged.
+We post all of our practices and events on the calendar page.
 Most of our events will either be practices or performances, but occasionally we will have social events and fun trips.
 For example, we might perform at an amusement park in exchange for free entrance, or host a cook out with tomahawk throwing and a movie.

 Ideally, we will be practicing every Saturday as stated above.
 Every other month we will attempt to schedule a performance.
 Performances may be at historic site events, or we might put on a friends and family show/concert.